medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

   Hosting the CHT when developing apps
 ---

-{{% alert title="Note" %}} This guide assumes you are a CHT app developer wanting to either run concurrent instances of the CHT, or easily be able to switch between different instances without loosing any data while doing so.
-To do development on the CHT core itself, see the [development guide]({{< relref "apps/guides/hosting/core-developer.md" >}}).
+{{% alert title="Note" %}} This guide assumes you are a CHT app developer wanting to either run concurrent instances of the CHT, or easily be able to switch between different instances without losing any data while doing so.
+To do development on the CHT Core Framework itself, see the [development guide]({{< relref "apps/guides/hosting/core-developer.md" >}}).

 To deploy the CHT 3.x in production, see either [AWS hosting]({{< relref "apps/guides/hosting/3.x/self-hosting.md" >}}) or [Self hosting]({{< relref "apps/guides/hosting/3.x/ec2-setup-guide.md" >}}).
 4.x production hosting guides are coming soon!{{% /alert %}}